XueTianci/xuetianci.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, nice to e-meet you!
-I am a first-year PhD student at Ohio State University(OSU), advised by Prof. Huan Sun and working closely with Prof. Yu Su.
-I obtained my master’s degree from Nanjing University.
-Previously, I was also a research intern at Blender NLP, UIUC, working with Prof. Heng Ji.
+I am a first-year PhD student at Ohio State University(OSU), advised by [Prof. Huan Sun](https://u.osu.edu/ihudas/people/) and working closely with [Prof. Yu Su](https://ysu1989.github.io/).
+I obtained my master's degree from Nanjing University.
+Previously, I was also a research intern at [Blender NLP](https://blender.cs.illinois.edu/), UIUC, working with Prof. [Heng Ji](https://scholar.google.com/citations?user=z7GCqT4AAAAJ&hl=en).

 My research interests primarily lie in agents and reasoning.
 Specifically, I am interested in improving and developing powerful web agents that can interact with online environments to effectively solve various real-world tasks, as well as enhancing reasoning abilities such as R1-style reasoning and long Chain-of-Thought.